Choose Hodges University for Your Certificate Program

 Undergraduate certificates are intended for those enrolled in an Associate or Bachelor’s degree program who wish to concentrate elective choices in a given area.
 These programs allow undergrad students to earn additional credentials, giving them a competitive edge in their field of study.

-Hodges University’s curriculum covers a wide range of topics and disciplines in fields such as business, computer science, and marketing.
-They can also be taken stand-alone, helpful for those with some earned credits to complete their degree.
+Hodges University’s curriculum covers a wide range of topics and disciplines in fields such as business, computer science, and e-law.
+They can also be taken stand-alone, helpful for those who would like to pursue a specific area of interest without taking core curriculum courses.

 If you’re looking to expand your skills, but don’t necessarily want to take an entire professional certificate program, Hodges also offers various non-credit industry-specific certifications that may be a fit.

-Non-Credit programs are intended to provide students with training in specific workforce-preparedness or advancement areas.
+Hodges Connect programs are intended to provide students with training in specific workforce-preparedness or advancement areas.
+Receive premium training in non-credit programs such as First-Line Supervisor, EMT, or CPR.